tylim88/Firelord/README.md

 // implement the wrapper
 const transactions = wrapper<Transaction>().col('Users/283277782/Transactions') // the type for col is `User/${string}/Transactions`
-const transaction = users.doc('1234567890') // document path is string
+const transactionGroup = wrapper<Transaction>().colGroup('Transactions') // the type for collection group is `Transactions` const transaction = users.doc('1234567890') // document path is string
 ```

 Normally a collection should only have one type of document(recommended), however if your collection has more than one type of document, the solution is to simply define more base type.

 ## 🦔 Conversion Table

+The wrapper generate 3 types based on base type:

+1. read type: the type you get when you call `get` or `onSnapshot`.
+2. write type: the type for `set`, `create`, `update` operations.
+3. compare type: the type you use in `where` clause.

+All read operations return `read type` data, all write operations require `write type` data and all queries require `compare type` data, you only need to define `base type` and the wrapper will generate the other 3 types for you.

+You don't need to do any kind of manipulation onto `read`, `write` and `compare` types, nor do you need to use them.

+The documentation explains how the types work, the wrapper itself is intuitive in practice. thoroughly refer to the documentation only if you hit the dead end.

+You SHOULD NOT try to memorize how the typing work, keep in mind the purpose is not for you to fit into the type, but is to let the type GUIDE you.

 | Base                             | Read                  | Write                                                                                                              | Compare                                      |
 | -------------------------------- | --------------------- | ------------------------------------------------------------------------------------------------------------------ | -------------------------------------------- |